thesavant42/retrorecon/README.md

 ## Project Home
 <https://github.com/thesavant42/retrorecon>

+## Background

+Time spent on reconaissance pays off in silence on the wire when it counts.
+In terms of packet economy, nothing beats free.
+And the Internet Archive's Wayback Machine is free (as in beer) as can be, so let's utilize it.

+The Wayback Machine crawls all sorts of sites, but their primary search interface doesn't allow for wildcard matches left-of-domain; if you don't know the subdomain already, you're out of luck.
+You could brute force it (noisy) or guess (sad/lucky), or you could ask someone who already knows.

+The Wayback Machine CDX API allows us to search for `*.example.com` and will return results for `www.example.com/123` but also `dev.example.com/abc` and `old.internal.corp.example.com`; DNS subdomain enumeration for free.

+But savant, you ask, so what?
+Who gives a hoot about old data?

+Great question.
+Subdomains don't change as often as IP addresses do, so they're likely to still be relevant or at least historically interesting.
+Exploit Genealogy.
+Also, by learning from the mistakes of the past, we can hope to avoid them in the future.
+But really, we can more probably predict them, or find where they still are.

+System names and subdomains, internal hostnames, etc, can reveal their function, or design intention.
+ZIP files containing internal tooling and meant for internal distribution but unintentionally indexed.
+IDOR vulnerabilities, JWTs and application tokens revealed in GET request strings...
+For free.
+Why wouldn't you want to at least take a look?

+## Problem Statement

+The CDX API is powerful but not particularly robust and not the fastest, and a single query often returns multiple-hundred megabyte responses.
+This can slow down research, but it also creates unecessary strain on the CDX API servers.

+## Solution?

+ `retrorecon` attempts to ease that pain by enabling offline storage of the CDX records in a local sqlite database, to allow for tagging, sorting, and searching of Wayback CDX records.

 ## Features
 - **CDX import** from the Wayback Machine API
 - **JSON import** of URL lists or records